Championships of the Midland Counties

-The King’s County & Ormonde Tournament also later known as the Midland Counties Championships Ireland was an early men's tennis tournament held in Parsonstown, King’s County, Ireland from 1883 through 1896.
+The Championships of the Midland Counties was an early combined grass court tennis tournament held in Parsonstown, King’s County, Ireland.
+First founded in 1883 as King’s County & Ormonde Tournament through to 1928.

 History

 The King’s County and Ormonde Tournament was a brief pre-open era tennis tournament played on outdoor grass courts in Parsonstown, King’s County, Ireland there were nine editions of this event.